boyinsea/ErosWeb/documentation.md

 These instructions pertain to the sub, who is responsible for technology set-up and presenting themselves for control by a Dom.

 #### One-time Setup
-1. Install the latest version of Google Chrome, if required.
+1. Install the latest version of Google Chrome (if required), or make sure that Microsoft Edge is up-to-date.
-2. In Chrome, navigate to `chrome://flags`, search for "Experimental Web Platform Features" and make sure that feature is enabled.
+2. Search for "Experimental Web Platform Features" on the `chrome://flags` or `edge://flags` page and make sure that feature is enabled.

 #### Linking the ET-312
 1. Turn **off** the ET-312 box.